-This scholarship requires that you file the FAFSA by March 1, 2019and the Carver Scholarship application must be completed by April 1, 2019.
-You may stop at the Financial office and pick up a printed copy of the brochure.
-You may also apply online at www.carvertrust.org (under the scholarship tab at the top of the home page, select Apply On-line First year link on the right side of the screen).
+This scholarship requires that you file the FAFSA by March 1, 2020 and the Carver Scholarship application must be completed by April 1, 2021.
+You may apply online at www.carvertrust.org (under the scholarship tab at the top of the home page, select Apply Online First Year link on the right side of the screen).

 The scholarship has no requirements for minimum GPA or class rank, financial need, intended major or purchase.

 - Register on our website between Jan.11 and April 30, 2021.

 - Meet the eligibility requirements and other conditions listed in the scholarship rules.

 Registered students will also receive important college planning and financing tips via email during the registration period.

 Iowa Student Loan is a nonprofit organization that provides the resources students and families need to succeed in postsecondary education, from competitively priced student loans to free online college financing and planning tools.

 Online college and career planning tools help families understand how student loan debt affects their students' financial future and provides information on how to reduce college expenses and associated debt.
 Visit www.IowaStudentLoan.org/SmartBorrowing to learn more.

 Scholarship Search Engines